torvalds/linux/Documentation/virt/kvm/api.rst

-The values returned when this capability is checked by KVM_CHECK_EXTENSION on a kvm VM handle correspond roughly to the CP0_Config.AT register field, and should be checked specifically against known values (see below).
+The values returned when this capability is checked by KVM_CHECK_EXTENSION on a kvm VM handle correspond roughly to the CP0_Config.AT register field, and should be checked specifically against kanalwn values (see below).
 All other values are reserved.

 ==  ========================================================================